Emperor-One/Web-Group-Project/README.md

 4. Tinsae Shemalise UGR/6075/13 Section 2

-We have decided to use SQLite database for two reasons:
+For our project we decided to use an SQLite database.
+The two major reasons that drove us to do so are as follows:

         1 ) Because it is a self contained database which means that you won't have to host anything when you clone our project.
 It will work right of the bat.
         2 ) The entities in our projects have strong relationship among themselves thus a relational database managment system is suitable for our scenario.